KingsleyBawuah/AITechTest/README.md

 # MovieApp

-This application was created as part of the Technical Test at AVOXI for the position of Software Developer (December 2018)
+This application was created as part of a interview process for the position of Software Developer (December 2018)

 **Task**: